Vajdani/SM-Enable-Survival-Player/readme.md

 # This mod is no longer maintained.
 Feel free to modify and redistribute it however you like.
 For more information, see the LICENSE file.
+# When making your own version, copy paste the description_template.json file, rename it to description.json, and replace the loaclId field with a new UUID.

 ![Mod Preview](https://github.com/Vajdani/SM-Enable-Survival-Player/blob/master/preview.jpg)
 # This mod enables survival functionality in creative.(Haven't tested in custom game modes)